1arush/deepfake-detection-using-perceptual-hashes/object/README.md

 - chunk_objects.py : Code to chunk objects into various partitions, then compute hashes using Imagehash and write to csv.
 - chunk_objects.scala : Code to the same as above, but using Scala hash programs.
-- chunk_plotting.ipynb : Code used to perform the visualization for each image, as well as for the averages.
+- chunk_plots.ipynb : Code used to perform the visualization for each image, as well as for the averages.